 Can We Remove Unwanted Hair Before Qurbani?

-Muslims should not remove unwanted hair or cut their nails during the first 10 days of Dhul Hijjah; any unwanted hair should be removed before the start of Dhul Hijjah.
+Muslims should not remove unwanted hair or cut their nails during the first 10 days of Dhul Hijjah until after the Qurbani has been performed.

 You can donate your Qurbani through ILM today by heading to our donations page here.